top of page

 In The Initiatory Path in Fairy Tales, Bernard Roger wrote, "The quest for the princess is the masculine path of initiation.
 In the feminine initiation, the candidate for initiation will discover her innermost being in the mirror of her union with the prince” (Roger, 2015, p.69).
 In other words, to love is the divine masculine, while to be loved is the divine feminine.
 Again, these two principles are not literal and refer to what Carl Jung called the animus and anima: the masculine and feminine components in women and men.
 In Man and His Symbols, Carl Jung writes that certain fairy tales “tell of a prince, turned by witchcraft into a wild animal or monster, who is redeemed by the love of a girl – a process symbolizing the manner in which the animus becomes conscious” (Jung, 1964, p.206).
 The most well-known example is Beauty and the Beast.
 In the story, Beauty’s love for Beast brings him back to life, breaks the witch’s curse and restores him to his true form: a handsome prince.
 Carl Jung states, “The spell was ordained to last until a beautiful girl should love Beast for his goodness alone” (Jung, 1964, p.131).

 The term Magnum Opus, or “Great Work”, is used by alchemists to describe the path to spiritual enlightenment and the highest state of purity.
 As explained by Francis Melville, “The term is applied both to the Outer Work, the perfection of the Philosopher’s Stone, and to the Inner Work, the achievement of divine consciousness” (Melville, 2002, p.63).
 The story of Cinderella is an excellent example of the unfolding of the Great Work.
 Cinderella’s journey from servant girl to princess symbolises the three stages of the Great Work: nigredo, albedo, and rubedo.
 The nigredo stage involves the initiate going through a dark night of the soul before resurrection.
 In Cinderella’s story, this corresponds to the cruel treatment by her stepsisters.
-This is followed by the albedo stage, where consciousness is purified and resurrected to act as a life-enhancing elixir, symbolised by Cinderella’s journey to the ball and meeting with the prince.
+This is followed by the albedo stage, where consciousness is purified and resurrected to act as a life-enhancing elixir, symbolised by Cinderella’s transformation into a princess by her Fairy Godmother and arrival at the ball.
 The rubedo stage involves the perfection of the Philosopher’s Stone and the completion of the Great Work, symbolised by the marriage of Cinderella and her Prince.
 As stated by Mary Osborne, “Returned home from the liminal journey, secret in hand, Cinderella is no mere princess but an adept of the Great Work” (Osborne, 2023).

 One of the key concepts that is essential to understanding alchemy is the Language of the Birds.
 Fairy tales employ this language based on the phonetic law and focus on sound and meaning rather than spelling.
 In Mystery of the Cathedrals, the French alchemist Fulcanelli wrote that it is a language which, through direct experience, “teaches the mystery of things and unveils the most hidden truths” (Fulcanelli, 2016, p.44).
 He also called it the green language, or diplomatic language, because it centres around wordplay and reveals and conceals meaning.
 As Bernard Roger explained, “the language of the birds gives life to sounds in the form of uttered speech that has completely freed itself from all the rules of grammar” (Roger, 2015, p.57).
 According to legend, this sacred language allowed humanity to communicate with nature’s animals during the Golden Age, 26,000 years ago.